micmejia/bible-dump/NKJV/Numbers/Num 14.md

 because all these men who have seen My glory and the signs which I did in Egypt and in the wilderness, and have put Me to the test now these ten times, and have not heeded My voice,

 ###### 23
-they certainly shall not see the land of which I [^f]swore to their fathers, nor shall any of those who rejected Me see it.
+they certainly shall not see the land of which I swore to their fathers, nor shall any of those who rejected Me see it.

 ###### 24
 But My servant Caleb, because he has a different spirit in him and has followed Me fully, I will bring into the land where he went, and his descendants shall inherit it.